-- retaining key employees; - maintenance of important relationships of QUALCOMM and the acquired business; - minimizing the diversion of management's attention from ongoing business matters;

-- coordinating geographically separate organizations; - consolidating research and development operations; and - consolidating corporate and administrative infrastructures.
+- retaining key employees; - maintenance of important relationships of QUALCOMM and the acquired business; - minimizing the diversion of management's attention from ongoing business matters; - coordinating geographically separate organizations; - consolidating research and development operations; and - consolidating corporate and administrative infrastructures.

-We cannot assure you that the integration of the acquired businesses with our business will result in the realization of the full benefits anticipated by us to result from the acquisition.
-We may not derive any commercial value from the acquired technology, products and intellectual property or from future technologies and products based on the acquired technology and/or intellectual property, and we may be subject to liabilities that are not covered by indemnification protection we may obtain.
+We cannot assure you that the integration of the acquired businesses with our business will result in the realization of the full benefits anticipated by us to result from the acquired technology, products and intellectual property or from future technologies and products based on the acquired technology and/or intellectual property, and we may be subject to liabilities that are not covered by indemnification protection we may obtain.